Saturday, October 28, 2023

 Here is a small, but related digression.

-I don’t know about you, but it happens quite often to me that in between major tasks during the day if I get a break of 15–30 minutes, it is not trivial to produce something to do.
+I don’t know about you, but it happens quite often to me that in between major tasks during the day if I get a 15–30 minutes break, it is not trivial to think about something to do.
 A solution for that is to have a go-to list of small engagements that can be picked up without any conscious effort.

 A possibility is to have a saved list of articles one wants to read, and if there is a short stretch of time available, pick one to read.